MMaartenvanWilligen/seleniumGridTest/selenium-grid/localGrid/README.md

 #### Install browser drivers

 The project includes two installation files in the installDependencies directory: installGeckodriver.sh and installChromedriver.sh .
 These sh files download and move the drivers into the /usr/local/bin/ directory on your machine.
-They are compatible with the chrome browser 55.0.2883.75 and firefox 50.0
+These drivers are compatible with the chrome browser 55.0.2883.75 and firefox 50.0

 ``` command
 $ sudo sh localInstallation/localinstallGeckodriver.sh && sh localInstallation/installChromedriver.sh